All Episodes

 Too many things are stacked against you.

-Either a woman, you're gonna suffer sexism.
+You're a woman, you're going to suffer sexism.

-Gay, you're gonna be a sufferer of uh homophobia.
+Gay, you're going to suffer of homophobia.

 I mean, they've got all these isms down.

-Uh and it's really is it's unfortunate.
+And it's really unfortunate.

 But you can take that simple definition I just gave you of liberalism versus conservatism and apply it to virtually everything else.

-Cultural, fiscal, social, to try you can you can immediately define those two things simply if you understand the root of the difference.
+You can immediately define those two things simply if you understand the root of the difference.

 Anthony, I appreciate the call.